TheStarport/KnowledgeBase/docs/thorn-editing/thorn-objects.md

 id: thorn-objects
 ---

-Every scene minimally contains three objects: scene descriptor itself, monitor object and camera object.
+Every scene contains at least three objects: a scene descriptor, monitor object and camera object.

 Every object has a name that must be unique within the script.
-More than one using same name will cause glitches and bugs.
+More than one object using same name will cause glitches and bugs.

 These are properties common to most object types: